salvesg/BorderProfiler/README.md

 This small projects applies a Sobel filter to an image benefiting from some of the tools available from OpenCV.

+It consist on a simple class called `ImageBorders` that inherits from the `cv::Mat` class. **Warnning**: This is designed so it is easier to call `cv::Mat` functions, but `Mat` class does not have a virtual destructor so do not use with polymorphism.
+The final product is an executable that takes and image and displays its borders, or saves them as a new image.

 # Installation

 This projects uses some OpenCV libraries, hence the OpenCV repository comes as a submodule of the project.
 Idelly, if you have a system-wide installation, the needed libraries will be automatically fetched.
 If this is not the case, I recommend build the minimum requisites together with this project.